 The World Bank fervently promotes corporate control of water as the solution to the world’s water crisis…even though time and again private water projects fail to expand people’s access, raise rates, lead to shutoff of services and result in massive job loss.
 All told, privatized water – in all its forms – harms human rights, economic development and democracy itself.
 Read a case study of how privatization has failed in Manila, Philippines.

-But, astoundingly, the World Bank sinks a quarter of its funds directly into the corporate sector, increasingly bypassing democratic processes altogether and regularly investing directly in water corporations.
+But, astoundingly, the World Bank sinks a third of its funds directly into the corporate sector, increasingly bypassing democratic processes altogether and regularly investing directly in water corporations.

 More than that, it sets the agenda for how other agencies and institutions provide water funding.

 As global corporations seek to take over water markets, they all need the financial backing and political access they can get from the World Bank.
 And it obliges, lending legitimacy, authority, access to policymakers and resources.
 The World Bank:

 - Provides financing that becomes a primary catalyst for attracting further funding from investors